 Nanoparticles and their orbital positions

-NIM physicists have developed a planet-satellite-type model to precisely connect and arrange nanoparticles in three-dimensional structures.
-Similar to the natural photosystem the model might in the future serve for collecting and converting energy.
+NIM physicists have developed a “planet-satellite model” to precisely connect and arrange nanoparticles in three-dimensional structures.
+Like photosystems of plants and algae, the model might in future serve to collect and convert energy.
 Read more

 NIM Workshop "Young Ideas in Nanoscience"